deep-security/amazon-guardduty/README.md

 Deep Security uses policies to apply security controls and configurations to your EC2 instances and ECS hosts.
 These policies allow fine-grained control over the protection that Deep Security applies. **But** in most cases, you don't need to dive into the specifics.
 The anti-malware and web reputation controls are basically "set and forget".
 The firewall has limited use within AWS as security groups do a fantastic job (though you still may want a unified firewall across all environments or to leverage it's advanced logging capabilities).

-The intrusion prevention, integrity monitoring, and log inspection controls allow for the automatic application of rules based on
+The intrusion prevention, integrity monitoring, and log inspection controls allow for the automatic application of rules based on recommendations made by Deep Security.
+It is [**strongly recommended**](https://help.deepsecurity.trendmicro.com/best-practice-guide.html) that you implement this feature.
+For your Base Policy (or any policy), simply check the option for each of the modules on the detail page for that module.

 ![Automatically Implement Rule Recommendations](https://github.com/deep-security/amazon-guardduty/blob/master/docs/ds-automatically-apply-rules.png?raw=true "Automatically implement rule recommendations (when possible)")

+For the record, [Application Control is also very simple to use](https://help.deepsecurity.trendmicro.com/Protection-Modules/Application-Control/detect-drift.html?Highlight=application%20control) but should be built into your CI/CD workflow.

 ## Permissions In Deep Security